Best Cheap Health Insurance in Alaska (2026)

 - Your age also affects how much you pay for coverage.
 Plans get more expensive as you get older because you're more likely to have health issues that require expensive medical care.

-To qualify for subsidies in Alaska, you have to make between $18,810 and $75,240 per year as an individual or between $39,000 and $156,000 per year if you're part of a family of four.
-These ranges are different than they are in the rest of the country because of the high cost of living in Alaska.
-But if you qualify for Medicaid, you can't get subsidies.
+- Who can get subsidies?
+To qualify for subsidies in Alaska, you have to make between $19,550 and $78,200 as a single person, or $40,190 and $160,760 as a family of four.
+These ranges are different from those in the rest of the country because of the high cost of living in the Last Frontier.

 Cheap Alaska health insurance plans by city

-Moda sells the cheapest medical insurance in Anchorage, Fairbanks and Juneau.
+Moda sells the cheapest medical insurance in Anchorage, while Premera sells the most affordable plans in Fairbanks and Juneau.

-But if you live in the more rural areas of Alaska, Premera is probably cheaper.
+If you live in the more rural areas of Alaska, Premera is also probably cheaper.

 Cheapest health insurance by AK borough